-- 25) AAQ data (except monsoon) of one complete season along with the monitoring dates.
-The parameters to be covered shall include SPM, RSPM, SO2, NOx (ground level).
-The location of the monitoring stations should be decided in such a way that the predominant downwind direction, population zone and sensitive receptors including reserved forests are considered.
-There should be at least one monitoring station in the upwind direction and one in down-wind direction where maximum GLC falls.

-- 26) Noise level monitoring data collected from locations from all the four sides surrounding the project area and also at sensitive receptors.
-If any incompatible land-use attributes fall within a 10 km radius of the project boundary, proponent shall describe the sensitivity (distance, area and significance) and propose the additional points based on significance for review and acceptance by the EAC/SEAC.
-Incompatible land-use attributes include:

-- Public water supply areas from rivers/surface water bodies, from ground water

-- Scenic areas/tourism areas/hill resorts

-- Religious places, pilgrim centers that attract over 10 lakh pilgrims a year

-- Protected tribal settlements (notified tribal areas where industrial activity is not permitted)

-- CRZ

-- Monuments of national significance, World Heritage Sites

-- Cyclone, Tsunami prone areas (based on last 25 years);

-- Airport areas

-- Any other feature as specified by the State or local government and other features as locally applicable, including prime agricultural lands, pastures, migratory corridors, etc.

-- 27) If ecologically sensitive attributes fall with in a 10 km radius of the project boundary, proponent shall describe the sensitivity (distance, area and significance) and propose the additional points based on significance for review and acceptance by the EAC/SEAC.
-A map marking the location of such areas (existing or proposed) duly authenticated by the Chief Wildlife Warden.
-Ecological sensitive attributes include:

-- National parks

-- Wild life sanctuaries Game reserve

-- Tiger reserve/elephant reserve/turtle nesting ground

-- Breeding grounds

-- Core zone of biosphere reserve

-- Habitat for migratory birds

-- Mangrove area

-- Areas with threatened (rare, vulnerable, endangered) flora/fauna

-- Protected corals

-- Wetlands

-- Zoological gardens

-- Gene Banks

-- Reserved forests

-- Protected forests

-- Any other closed/protected area under the Wild Life (Protection) Act, 1972, any other area locally applicable

-- 28) If the location falls in a valley, studies on specific issues connected to the management of natural resources.

-- 29) If the location is on Seashore:

-- Identification of CRZ area: A CRZ map duly authenticated by one of the authorized agencies demarcating LTL, HTL, CRZ area, location of the project

-and associate facilities w.r.t.
-CRZ, coastal features such as mangroves, if any.
-The route of the pipeline, conveyor system etc. passing through CRZ, if any, should also be demarcated.
-The recommendations of the State Coastal Management Authority for the activities to be taken up in the CRZ.
+- Public water supply areas from rivers/surface water bodies, from ground water - Scenic areas/tourism areas/hill resorts - Religious places, pilgrim centers that attract over 10 lakh pilgrims a year - Protected tribal settlements (notified tribal areas where industrial activity is not permitted) - CRZ - Monuments of national significance, World Heritage Sites - Cyclone, Tsunami prone areas (based on last 25 years); - Airport areas - Any other feature as specified by the State or local government and other features as locally applicable, including prime agricultural lands, pastures, migratory corridors, etc. - 44) If ecologically sensitive attributes fall within the study area, proponent shall describe the sensitivity (distance, area and significance) and propose the additional points based on significance for review and acceptance by the EAC/SEAC.
+Ecological sensitive attributes include: - National parks - Wild life sanctuaries Game reserve - Tiger reserve/elephant reserve/turtle nesting ground - Mangrove area - Wetlands - Reserved and Protected forests, etc. - Any other closed/protected area under the Wild Life (Protection) Act, 1972, any other area locally applicable - 45) If the location falls in a valley, studies on specific issues connected to the management of natural resources. - 46) If the location is on Seashore: A CRZ map duly authenticated by one of the authorized agencies demarcating LTL, HTL, CRZ area, location of the project and associate facilities w.r.t.
+CRZ, coastal features such as mangroves, if any. - Provide the CRZ map in 1:10000 scale in general cases and in 1:5000 scale for specific observations. - Proposed site for disposal of dredged material and environmental quality at the point of disposal/impact areas. - Fisheries study should be done w.r.t.
+Benthos and Marine organic material and coastal fisheries.